 Our goal is to estimate the average effect of treatment on the treated (ATT) over time for participants in the Code Louisville programs using the matched data.
 Programs such as Code Louisville are voluntary, and individuals select into them based on their interests and expectations.
 ATT measures the impact of the training on the type of individual who chooses that training.
 A typical key assumption with matched data is that, conditional on observable characteristics used for matching, selection into treatment is independent of the outcome variable that would occur in the absence of treatment (Conditional Independence).
 If the conditional independence assumption holds then Figure 1 and 2 comparing earnings and employment post entry for our treatment and comparison samples are ATT estimates.
-Unfortunately, we have limited conditioning variables (age, education, race and gender) for the matching so we estimate regression models to control for any remaining differences between individuals in the treatment and comparison sample.
+We also estimate regression models because they provide two additional benefits to the matching.
+First, they improve precision since they include controls for known variation in earnings.
+Second, they improve robustness by controlling any remaining differences between individuals in the treatment and comparison sample.
 We used observed earnings for three years prior to enrollment for all individuals, and in our preferred model, individual fixed effects to further address the choice to enter training.
 In some models, instead of fixed effects, we condition on race and educational status.